Former Belarus 'hit squad member' found not guilty

 The legal case began after the former soldier of the Belarusian interior ministry troops contacted journalists in 2019, claiming that he had been involved in the disappearances.

-He gave a detailed account of how a secret hit squad snatched the three opponents of the country's leader Alexander Lukashenko from the streets of Minsk, drove them out of town and then shot them twice in the back.
+He gave a detailed account of how a secret hit squad snatched the three opponents of the country's authoritarian leader Alexander Lukashenko from the streets of Minsk, drove them out of town and then shot them twice in the back.

 During two days of testimony last week, Mr Garavsky contradicted his previous statements multiple times, blaming a "bad translation".